An Actor’s Life For Me?

 Author: Zoe Cunningham

-Why read: Zoe Cunningham uses her first hand experience to give a ‘how to’ guide in starting out your acting career…without breaking the bank or giving up your livelihood
+Why read: Zoe Cunningham uses her first-hand experience to deliver a ‘how to’ guide on starting an acting career…without breaking the bank or giving up your livelihood.

 Author: Michael Shurtleff

 Why read: “Michael Shurtleff has been casting director for Broadway shows like Chicago and Becket and for films like The Graduate and Jesus Christ Superstar.
 His legendary course on auditioning has launched hundreds of successful careers.
 Now in this book he tells the all-important HOW for all aspiring actors, from the beginning student of acting to the proven talent trying out for that chance-in-a-million role!”

 Why read: “The veteran actor gives tips on acting, filmmaking and life in general in his follow up to the more autobiographical ‘The Elephant To Hollywood’.
 With anecdotes, stories, humour and Caine’s trademark charisma this is an entertaining and informative read.”

 Why read: “The remarkable Michael J. Fox tells his life story in two equally heartbreaking and uplifting memoirs, detailing his personal journey with Parkinson’s disease alongside his career in Hollywood.”

 Author: Sanford Meisner on Acting

 Why read: “Sanford Meisner was one of the best known and beloved teachers of acting in the country.
 This book follows one of his acting classes for fifteen months, beginning with the most rudimentary exercises and ending with affecting and polished scenes from contemporary American plays.”